 Dr. Kane-Gill received her Bachelor of Science degree in pharmacy from Wayne State University in Detroit, Michigan.
 She completed a pharmacy practice residency accredited by the American Society of Health-System Pharmacists at West Virginia University Hospital in Morgantown, West Virginia, and earned a Doctorate of Pharmacy degree from the University of Toledo in Toledo, Ohio.
 Dr. Kane-Gill then pursued her Master of Science degree in Pharmacy Administration with emphasis on Pharmacoeconomics and Health Outcomes at The Ohio State University in Columbus, Ohio and she completed a critical care fellowship at The Ohio State University.

-Dr. Kane-Gill is an active member of the American College of Clinical Pharmacy (ACCP), Society of Critical Care Medicine (SCCM), and International Society for Pharmacoeconomics and Outcomes Research.
+Dr. Kane-Gill is an active member of the American College of Clinical Pharmacy (ACCP), and Society of Critical Care Medicine (SCCM).
 At the 2011 Annual Meeting of ACCP, Dr. Kane-Gill received the Critical Care Practice and Research Network (PRN) Research Award and in 2013 received the Critical Care Achievement Award.
 At the 2012 SCCM meeting she was recognized for her contributions in medication safety error prevention with the Clinical Pharmacy and Pharmacology Section Technology Patient Safety Award.
 She is a fellow in the American College of Critical Care Medicine and the American College of Clinical Pharmacy.